ahelsley/calloutjs/README.md

  -	The {`in`,`of`} attribute determines which named-collection from the "current" object gets iterated, whether that amounts to an object or array.
+It can be explicitly overridden in the call to `instantiate...` (see `Javascript initialization` for [Example 3](#example-3)).

  -	By default, the global object serves as the "frame" object for the first template use.
 In web browsers, this is the "window" object, where all global variables are defined.

-Notice in [Example 3](#example-3) above the ways in which model-values can be referenced with variable names.
+Notice in [Example 3](#example-3) above the many ways in which model-values can be referenced with variable names.
 Here is a table of the names we are assigning to these methods, the example that illustrates their use, and a description of how they get resolved into a value:

 <a name="refstyles"></a>